fcrepo3/fcrepo-before33/readme.txt

 Running System Tests
 ====================
-The system tests consist of functional "black box" tests to be executed against running Fedora server.
+The system tests consist of functional "black box" tests to be executed against a running Fedora server.
 These tests are divided into several top-level suites, where each suite is intended to be run with the Fedora server configured in a specific way: